winterdharma/DharmaPearls/01_agama/samyukta/07/index.md

 ---
 layout: default
 type: toc
 title: 'The Related Discourses | 7.
-Abodes of Mindfulness | Contents'
+The Abodes of Mindfulness | Contents'
 base: ../../../
 previous: ../06/SA6_5.html
 next: SA7_10-11.html
 ---

 # [The Related Discourses](../index.html)
-## 7. Abodes of Mindfulness
+## 7. The Abodes of Mindfulness

 The Abodes of Mindfulness group collects sutras whose primary subject is the four abodes of mindfulness.
 It consists of 54 sūtras when abbreviated sūtra variants are counted.
 This material is found in fascicle 24 of <em>Taisho</em> No. 99.